HIAM Health is tackling the issue of malnutrition with a focus on empowering and educating women.

-HIAM Health is a local community-based NGO founded in 2003, with a focus on empowering women and rehabilitating malnourished children.
-They have developed a unique, integrated approach to tackling malnutrition, combining residential rehabilitation for malnourished children with training and education for accompanying parents and carers.
+Founded in 2003, community-based NGO HIAM Health developed a unique, integrated approach to tackling malnutrition, combining residential rehabilitation for malnourished children with training and education for accompanying parents and carers.

 HART and HIAM Health are extremely grateful to the Isle of Man International Development Committee for their support of this programme.

 Find out more on HIAM Health’s website here.